ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### Protocol Description

-Tcpcrypt extends TCP to enable opportunistic encryption between the two ends of a TCP connection {{I-D.ietf-tcpinc-tcpcrypt}}.
+Tcpcrypt extends TCP to enable opportunistic encryption between the two ends of a TCP connection {{?I-D.ietf-tcpinc-tcpcrypt}}.
 It is a family of TCP encryption protocols (TEP), distinguished by key exchange algorithm.
-The use of a TEP is negotiated with a TCP option during the initial TCP handshake via the mechanism described by TCP Encryption Negotiation Option (ENO) {{I-D.ietf-tcpinc-tcpeno}}.
+The use of a TEP is negotiated with a TCP option during the initial TCP handshake via the mechanism described by TCP Encryption Negotiation Option (ENO) {{?I-D.ietf-tcpinc-tcpeno}}.
 In the case of initial session establishment, once a tcpcrypt TEP has been negotiated the key exchange occurs within the data segments of the first few packets exchanged after the handshake completes.
 The initiator of a connection sends a list of supported AEAD algorithms, a random nonce, and an ephemeral public key share.